 This is a two day event includes a guest lecture, reception, mentoring for minority students, and a professional development workshop for all graduate students.
 Guest Lecturers are also taken on a tour of the campus and includes a visit to the Paul Jones Art Gallery, which comprises one of the most important collections of African American visual art dating from the 18th century to the present.

 This annual event takes place each spring.
-For more information or to get involved in planning next year’s lecture series please contact Erin Kerrison at email@example.com.
+For more information or to get involved in planning next year’s lecture series please contact TaLisa Carter at firstname.lastname@example.org.

 Dr. Scott Brooks (2012)